OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-21.md

 ## 1 Samuel 21:10

-Then David arose and fled that day from Saul, and went to Achish king of Gath.
+Then David got up and escaped that day from Saul, and went to Achish king of Gath.

 ## 1 Samuel 21:11